amilsiddik/cross-corpus-ser-zero-target/README.md

    - emotion2vec MLP on RAVDESS: **94.17 ± 3.74%**
    - emotion2vec MLP on RESD: **61.97 ± 8.34%**
    - Here, the SD is calculated across the five outer speaker folds after averaging seed results within each fold.

+7. **Supplementary domain probing showed substantially greater linear corpus decodability from handcrafted features than from emotion2vec.**
+   - Handcrafted Macro-F1: **99.22 ± 0.29%**
+   - emotion2vec Macro-F1: **75.83 ± 3.79%**
+   - The same directional pattern was observed in emotion-conditioned probes for all six emotion classes.
+   - This is a diagnostic representation-level result and should not be interpreted as proof that corpus-identifying information caused the fusion-performance difference or that cross-attention suppressed such information.

 ---